anthwlock/untrunc/README.md

 #### GUI

 The GUI is optional.
+It is included in the automated [windows builds](https://github.com/anthwlock/untrunc/releases/latest).\
 You will need [libui](https://github.com/andlabs/libui).
 After that, just do

 	make untrunc-gui